cmcntsh/NURS7702_WritingExpectations/README.md

 This section should cover most of the aspects described in the section instructions unless there are elements that are not relevant to this particular problem.
 I would assess the comprehensiveness of the student's writing and identify any gaps left unaddressed by the student, and assign a grade according to the point rubric accordingly.

 ```
 How well does the following text discuss each of these elements?
 What frameworks, models, concepts, or theories are used to explain the problem?
 What frameworks, models, concepts, or theories were used to develop the intervention?
 What reasons or assumptions were used to develop the intervention?
 Why is the intervention expected to work?
 Describe the framework, model, or theory used to guide the activities of your project?
+Are main concepts of the framework, model, or theory briefly explained?
 Describe how the framework, model, or theory aligns with and guides the work on the project?
 Is any relevant literature cited?
 Is there any evidence this type of intervention may work?
 "<Paste the text you want evaluated here.>"
 ```